tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 * No handover cases with overdue tasks
 * No handover cases missing COM details

+<a href="https://hmpps-moic-staging.herokuapp.com/handover/final/pom/empty-state" target="_blank">See here in the prototype for an example.</a>

 ## Ordering information in the tables